sislameco/QMS/help-desk-api/HelpDeskDocumentDetails.md

   - Change ticket type name.
   - Set default departments (multi-select from company’s departments).
   - Set default assigned user (single-select from company’s users).
-  - Set default priority (single-select from P1–P4).
+  - Set default priority (single-select from (Highest-Low).
   - Configure SLA per priority level (time in hours, defined for each of the 4 priorities).
   - Configure notifications for lifecycle events.

 ### SLA per Priority
 - SLA is entered in **hours**.
-- SLA is configured separately for each priority (P1–P4).
+- SLA is configured separately for each priority (Highest-Low).
 - Due dates are automatically calculated = Created Date + SLA.
 - Updating ticket priority recalculates the due date.